umputun/secrets/README.md

-# Safe Secrets - safer and easy way to transfer passwords.
+# Safe Secrets - safe(r) and easy way to transfer passwords.

 The primary use-case is sharing sensetive data by making the information self-destructed, accessible only once and protected by easy-to-share PIN code.
 I just needed a simple and better alternative to the most popular way of passing passwords,